Dihedral monodromy of cone spherical metrics: From differentials to spherical metrics with dihedral monodromy

 The group of absolute periods of the quadratic differential is the image of the monodromy group of the hemispherical surface into the rotation group along the preserved axis (up to a factor $2\pi$).

 A totally real Jenkins-Strebel differential $q$ is the global square of $1$-form if and only if every cylinder of the flat surface can be given a sign such that every boundary segment bounds a positive and a negative cylinder.
 The latter condition implies in particular that singularities should be of even order (with an angle in $2\pi\mathbb{Z}$).
 Translated in the language of spherical geometry, a hemispherical surface has globally defined latitude if and only if its totally real Jenkins-Strebel differential is the global square of a $1$-form.
 This property is equivalent to co-axial monodromy.
+The surfaces pictured in Figure~\ref{fig:corrsphflat} are examples of such behaviour.